Therapies and Medications to Treat Psoriasis

 Today, we’ll take a look at all of them in detail.

-First of all, topical treatment is used to treat most cases of psoriasis.
+First of all, topical treatment is used to treat psoriasis in most cases.
 It involves external, localized cream and lotion application.
 The creams are applied to the area of the breakout.

-Among the topical medications that are the most used for psoriasis, we find:
+Among the most commonly used topical medications to treat psoriasis, we find:

 - Synthetic vitamin D